Aurelius7309/BlackHole/README.md

 Black Hole is an accessibility mod for Balatro that adds screen reader support to the game.
 It was tested on Windows with [NVDA](https://www.nvaccess.org/download/).
 Other screenreaders supported by [Tolk](https://github.com/dkager/tolk) should also work.
 If no screenreader is detected, Microsoft SAPI 5 will be used instead **(Not recommended)**.
 Support for default speech voices on macOS is also included, but has not been tested as of yet.

 ## How to install Black Hole
+For a complete distribution including Achievements Enabler, Nopeus and an automatic update script, head to the [latest release](https://github.com/Aurelius7309/BlackHole/releases/latest).
+For a manual installation process, follow the steps below:
 1. [Install Balatro on Steam](https://store.steampowered.com/app/2379780/Balatro/) if you haven't already.
 Wait a few seconds for the music to start playing to ensure the save directory is set up correctly, then close the game.
 2. [Create an exclusion](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started#using-windows-defender) for Balatro in Windows Security.
 Lovely is incorrectly flagged as malicious, so it will cause issues if you don't disable it.
 3. [Install Lovely](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#windows--proton--wine).